Ko11e/Student-Performance/README.md

 #### Hypothesis 2
 The education level of the students' parents does not have a significant impact on the students' final exam scores.

-#### Hypothesis 3
-For the students to improve their scores, students need to focus on attending lectures, participating in tutoring sessions, and increasing their study hours.

 ### Validation and Conclusion